usagi/libWRP-GLFW/README.md

 ### Usage and Sample

-The sample is in the top directory.
+The sample is in the './sample' directory.

 #### build with Ninja and g++

-    ninja
+    $ ninja
-    ./00_glfw-test
+    $ ./00_glfw-test

 ## Requirement